jonathan-imanu/STAA57_Project/README.md

 This report aims to address the research question:

-How has the quality of Ontario’s lakes changed overtime?
-And as of recent, how productive are Ontario’s lakes?
+How has the water quality of Ontario’s inland lakes, as measured by total phosphorus, calcium, chloride concentration, and water clarity, changed from 2015 to 2022?
+What does this suggest about the productivity of Ontario’s inland lakes?

 ## Technologies